FAQ:

 The first step is to speak to the director Ms. Barb and let us know you are interested!
 Auditions for all teams will take place in June at the end of the season.

 The next step is to take extra classes to bring the dancer’s technique up to a higher level.
-Adding a ballet class at this point is a must for jazz, lyrical, and contemporary dancers, and we recommend competitive dancers take two ballet classes per week.
-We also offer jazz and tap technique class for both senior and junior dancers.
+Adding a Ballet class at this point is a must for Jazz, Lyrical, and Contemporary dancers.
+We recommend competitive dancers take two Ballet classes per week.
+We also offer Jazz and Tap technique class for both senior and junior dancers.
 These classes are open to everyone and are a great way to increase technique, strength and flexibility.

 My child is interested in becoming a class helper, how do we go about getting involved?